Prev | First | # | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | R | S | T | U | V | W | Y | Z | Last | Next

 Price: N/A Availability: Collectors Only

-This bourbon was distilled at the Michter's Distillery (Schaefferstown, Pennsylvania) in 1974.
-Adolf Hirsch, a former distillery executive, bought some of the whiskey before the distillery closed.
-The Hue Family (Kentucky) bought the stocks in 1990.
+This bourbon was distilled at the Pennco Distillery in 1974 (in Schaefferstown, Pennsylvania -- not long after this was distilled, the distillery was purchased in foreclosure and renamed Michter's).
+Adolf Hirsch, a former Schenley executive, had commissioned the whiskey to be distilled.
+It then aged until 1989, when the distillery was once again in foreclosure.
+Hirsch then sold the whiskey to the Hue Family (Kentucky) in 1990.
 Although most of the stock was transferred into stainless steel tanks (which halted the age at 16 years, see A.H.
-Hirsch Reserve 16), some was further held in barrels and bottled at 20 years.
+Hirsch Reserve 16), some was further held in barrels and bottled at 18, 19, and 20 years.

 Member Ratings and Notes